-For the most recent, up-to-date information on the Libraries, please refer to the 'Services' link on the CTC website.
+For the most recent, up-to-date information on the Libraries, please refer to the Library link under the me@CTC section the CTC website.

 Have a question?
 Ask us!
-Library.
-Answers@ChattahoocheeTech.edu or visit Library Answers are a question?
+Library.Answers@ChattahoocheeTech.edu or visit Library Answersvi

 Campus Bookstores